-Lack Of Awareness Sees Michigan Schools And Libraries Miss Out On E-Rate Funding: State Coordinator
+Lack of Awareness Sees Michigan Schools And Libraries Miss Out on E-Rate Funding: State Coordinator

 Education

-Lack Of Awareness Sees Michigan Schools And Libraries Miss Out On E-Rate Funding: State Coordinator
+Lack of Awareness Sees Michigan Schools And Libraries Miss Out on E-Rate Funding: State Coordinator

 March 30, 2021 – Despite expanded funding for the E-Rate internet subsidy program for schools and libraries, the Michigan State program coordinator said there’s an awareness problem that is causing those institutions to miss out on money in the state.

-Note: Editor’s Note: A previous version of this story said that the E-Rate program was recently expanded to cover subsidies to the home.
-The story has been corrected to say that various legislative proposals have been introduced to achieve that.
-As it is, the E-Rate program is based on free and reduced lunch eligibility reported by schools and can support schools’ recurring or one-time service costs for the internet.